 The Planning and Development Act 2000 (as amended) supports a plan-led system aimed at ensuring proper planning and sustainable development through a hierarchy of inter-related and complementary plans and policies; from the NPF at national level, Regional Spatial and Economic Strategies (also known as 'RSESs') at regional level and development plans and local plans at city and county level.
 The development objectives of each lower tier plan are required to be consistent, as far as practicable, with the development objectives of the higher tier plans.

 Regional Spatial and Economic Strategies

-Planning and development issues transcend local authority boundaries.
-To ensure better coordination in planning and development policy matters across boundaries, the local authorities are grouped into three regional assembly areas Eastern and Midland, Northern and Western, and Southern.
+To ensure better co-ordination in planning and development policy matters across boundaries, local authorities are grouped into three regional assembly areas Eastern and Midland, Northern and Western, and Southern.